tumblr tracker

 Waikiki Trolley

-The Waikiki Trolley visits many Honolulu Attractions including ones surrounding Diamond Head, Waikiki, Ala Moana, Aloha Stadium and more.
+The Waikiki Trolley is a hop-on hop-off double deck bus that visits many Honolulu attractions including ones surrounding Diamond Head, Waikiki, Ala Moana, Aloha Stadium and more.
 There are 4 different routes to explore: Scenic Tour, Historic Tour, Shopping Tour, and the Island Tour.
-Tickets start around $30 for a child day pass, and go up to $55 - $75 for an Adult 7 day pass.

 Purchase your pass now